 Former West Haven Employee and State Representative Sentenced to Prison for Stealing COVID Relief and Other City Funds

-Vanessa Roberts Avery, United States Attorney for the District of Connecticut, announced that EDWARD F. ZIEGLER II, 64, of Bridgton, Maine, was sentenced today by U.S. District Judge Kari A. Dooley in Bridgeport to 36 months of imprisonment, followed by two years of supervised release, for fraud and tax offenses stemming from a 15-year embezzlement scheme.
+Vanessa Roberts Avery, United States Attorney for the District of Connecticut; announced that EDWIN F. GUTIERREZ, 45, a citizen of Ecuador residing in East Haven, was sentenced today by U.S. District Judge Janet Bond Arterton in New Haven to six months of imprisonment, followed by two years of supervised release, for participating in a tax refund fraud scheme.

-Ziegler, who is released on a $100,000 bond, is required to report to prison on June 20.
+Gutierrez, who is released on bond, is required to report to prison on May 10.

 On July 16, 2021, Gutierrez and three others with were arrested on an indictment charging them with various offenses stemming from this scheme.
 On October 12, 2022, Gutierrez pleaded guilty to theft of public money.
 Gutierrez’s co-defendants pleaded guilty to related charges.

 This matter has been investigated by the Internal Revenue Service – Criminal Investigation Division, Homeland Security Investigations (HSI) and the U.S. Postal Inspection Service, with the assistance of U.S. Immigration and Customs Enforcement’s Enforcement and Removal Operations.

 The case is being prosecuted by Assistant U.S. Attorney Neeraj N. Patel.